rchaklas/cse15l-lab-reports/lab-report-1-week-2.md

 ## 5).
 Setting an SSH Key

 To make it so that you don't need to enter your password every time you want to log into the remote server, you can set an SSH key.
-* First, run the `ssh-keygen` command on your computer
+* First, run the `ssh-keygen` command on your computer.
-* Press enter twice if prompted to set a passphrase to leave it empty
+* Press enter twice if prompted to set a passphrase to leave it empty.
 * Copy the public key that was generated to the `.ssh` directory on the server, replacing the YOURUSER with the name of your user on your device and using the appropriate letters in place of the 'zz':

 ```